reimund/fontello-update/README.md

 # Fontello-update

-Easily update your Fontello config.
+Easily update your Fontello config with this nodejs package.

 ## Workflow